embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 Even though Python is a scripting programming language with many modules available, **Ansible** is better for the purpose of automating the given tasks.
+It has builtin modules for most of the required tasks.